sequencemedia/redux-storage-middleware/# redux-storage-middleware.md

 ### `initialState`

-*Redux Storage Middleware* serialises the _Actions_ it observes into browser storage, if it's available.
-This function deserialises those _Actions_ from browser storage to hydrate the _Store_ when the application starts.
+*Redux Storage Middleware* serialises the _Actions_ it observes into browser storage, if it's available. `initialState` deserialises those _Actions_ from browser storage to hydrate the _Redux Store_.

 ### `storageMap`

-This middleware function observes _Actions_ and decides which to intercept, and what to replay.
-In the second step, above, it was created by passing an array of configuration objects to `createStorageMapMiddleware`.
+This middleware function observes _Actions_ and decides which to intercept, and what to reproduce.
+(In the second step, above, it was created by passing an array of configuration objects to `createStorageMapMiddleware`.)

 `storageMap` is essential to *Redux Storage Middleware*.

 There's more information about configuration objects below, but for now it's enough to understand that the middleware observes the _Actions_ identified by the `type` attribute and in their place replays the _Actions_ identified by the `{ meta: { type } }`, until the `{ meta: { cacheFor } }` duration has expired.

-In other words: when you see _this_, replay _that_, until _such_ time has passed.
+In other words: when you see _this_, do _that_, until _such_ time has passed.

 ### `storage`

 In Redux, all application state is kept in the _Store_, and that is the case with *Redux Storage Middleware*.

-But *Redux Storage Middleware* also serialises the _Actions_ it observes into browser storage, if it's available.
-Which mechanism an _Action_ is serialised to is determined by the `{ meta: { cacheFor } }` duration.
+*Redux Storage Middleware* also determines which _Actions_ to serialise into browser storage, and what browser storage mechanism to use.

-This middleware function decides which mechanism to use, and performs the serialisation.

-- A duration of less than one hour means that the _Action_ need not be serialised to browser storage
+- A duration of less than one hour means that the _Action_ need not be serialised at all
-- A duration of one hour or more but less than a day means that the _Action_ can be serialised to browser _Session Storage_
+- A duration of one hour or more but less than a day means that the _Action_ can be serialised to _Session Storage_
-- A duration of one day or more means that the _Action_ can be serialised to browser _Local Storage_
+- A duration of one day or more means that the _Action_ can be serialised to _Local Storage_

-`initialState` hydrates the Store from browser storage when the application starts.

-`storage` updates browser storage while the application is operating.
+(As `initialState` hydrates the _Store_ from browser storage when the application starts, so `storage` updates browser storage from the _Store_ while the application is operating.)

 ## Configuration objects

-Configuration is an array of objects.
+Configuration is an array of plain objects.

-Each object is a _map_ from one _Action_ to another:
+Each object describes a relationship between one _Action_ another:

-- The _Action_ to observe is identified by the configuration object's `type` attribute
+- The _Action_ to intercept is identified by the configuration object's `type` attribute
-- The _Action_ to replay is described on the configuration object's `meta` attribute
+- The _Action_ to reproduce is described on the configuration object's `meta` attribute

-But it also describes a _duration_ of time: when you see _this_, replay _that_, until _such_ time has passed.
+It also describes a _duration_ of time: when you see _this_, do _that_, until _such_ time has passed.

 ```javascript
 {